 One thing we did notice is that the URL was a Squarespace URL (not a formal URL) – so the agency never changed the DNS for the domain, which is a saving grace.

-If access cannot be given – the next option is to rebuild the website on their OWN Squarespace account.
-Yes, they may be out some money, but they will have full control!
+If access cannot be given – the next option is to rebuild the website on your OWN Squarespace account.
+You can pull the design from the Wayback Machine if it has been cached.

-When Is It OK For A Developer To Keep Control?
+When Is It OK For A Developer To Keep Website Control?

 The only situation we can think of is if a client does not pay for the website in full.